Jong-hun-Park/trviz/README.md

 # TRviz

-A tool to decompose, align, and visualize tandem repeat sequences.
+TRviz is a python library for analyzing tandem repeat sequences.
+TRviz includes modules for decomposing, encoding, aligning, and visualizing tandem repeat sequences.

+See full documentation at [readthedocs]()

 ## Examples
 <p float="left">